logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/pyspark_job.md

 Additional files or dependencies required for the Spark job can be configured.

-* `Additional archives`: Number of cores to allocate for the Spark driver
+* `Additional archives`: List of archives to be extracted into the working directory of each executor.

-* `Additional jars`: Number of MBs to allocate for the Spark driver
+* `Additional jars`: List of jars to be placed in the working directory of each executor.

-* `Additional python dependencies`: Number of cores to allocate for each Spark executor
+* `Additional python dependencies`: List of python files and archives to be placed on each executor and added to PATH.

-* `Additional files`: Number of MBs to allocate for each Spark executor
+* `Additional files`: List of files to be placed in the working directory of each executor.

 <p align="center">
   <figure>